2026 Western Amateur Qualifier Information

 FIELD SIZE – 84 players

-ENTRY & ACCEPTANCE PROCESS – To be eligible to sign-up for the Western Amateur qualifier, you must first formally submit your application for the Western Amateur Championship at www.thewesternamateur.com.
-After the Western Amateur field is set on June 28, 2024, non-exempt players and those who are not awarded D-1 Special Consideration exemptions will receive a link via email to sign-up for the qualifier.
-Spots in the qualifier will be awarded on a first-come, first-served sign-up basis and the deadline to register is July 21, 2024.
-A wait list will be established after reaching 84 participants.
+ENTRY & ACCEPTANCE PROCESS – To be eligible for the Western Amateur qualifier, you must first submit an application for the Western Amateur Championship at www.thewesternamateur.com.
+After the championship field is finalized on June 26, 2026, non-exempt players and those not granted Division I Special Consideration exemptions will receive an email with a link to register for the qualifier.
+Qualifier spots will be filled on a first-come, first-served basis, with a registration deadline of July 19, 2026.
+A waitlist will be created once the field reaches 84 participants.

 CANCELLATION POLICY – If an entrant who has registered for the qualifier withdraws before 5 p.m.
-(CDT) on July 21, 2024, the entry fee will automatically be refunded.
-If an entrant withdraws for any reason after 5 p.m.
-(CDT) on July 21, 2024, no refunds will be given.
+(CDT) on July 19, 2026, the entry fee will be automatically refunded.
+Withdrawals made after 5 p.m.
+(CDT) on July 19, 2026, are not eligible for a refund.

-SUCCESSFUL QUALIFIERS – Those who qualify will be required to pay the $370 tournament entry fee to confirm their spot in the field.
-The link to pay the full tournament entry fee will be sent via email.
+SUCCESSFUL QUALIFIERS – Players who earn a qualifying spot must pay the $390 tournament entry fee to confirm their place in the field.
+A payment link will be provided via email.

-TRANSPORTATION – Players must not use any form of transportation during their qualifier round unless approved by the committee.
+TRANSPORTATION – Players may not use any form of transportation during their qualifier round unless specifically approved by the committee.

 CADDIES – Players shall always walk during the stipulated round.
 A player is not required to employ a caddie for any stage of the championship.
-A player may carry his bag, provide his own non-motorized pushcart, bring a personal caddie, or employ a club caddie.
+A player may carry his bag, provide his own pushcart, or bring a personal caddie.
+If you would like to request a Flossmoor Golf Club caddie, please contact the golf shop at (708) 252-2817 as soon as possible to make arrangements.

 PRACTICE FACILITIES – Complimentary range balls will be provided.